 Positions held at New Paltz prior to current position:

-Assistant and Associate Professor of History; Visiting Lecturer of History
+Assistant Professor, Associate Professor, and Professor of History; Chair, Department of History, 2002-2009

 |University of Rochester||1988-92||Ph.D.||1992||History|